aurzenligl/prophy/docs/other_schemas.rst

 Isar schema
 ------------

-This schema is based xml.
+This schema is based on xml.

 Isar xml may contain definitions of messages, enums, constants, typedefs and unions.